-Keep your Wi-Fi, computer login and other passwords private so your kids can’t get online whenever they feel like it.
-Remember that all kinds of devices support wireless now, including games consoles and mobile phones.
+Keep your Wi-Fi, computer login, and other passwords private so your kids can’t get online whenever they feel like it.
+Remember that all kinds of devices support wireless internet now, including games consoles and mobile phones.

 - Keep computers out of bedrooms

 It’s a lot simpler to control your kids' internet access if they don’t have a computer in their room, so until they’re older you may want to keep a computer in the living room or other common areas, rather than giving them their own laptop.

 - Talk to your kids